bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+Answer: MongoDB is a document-based database where the objects are stored in documents, instead of as rows and columns in table in the case of relational database.
+Even though MongoDB is dynamic, flexible, has high  performance, is easy for replication and has high scalability, it is not suited for all siatuations.

 - What is "NewSQL", and what is it trying to achieve?

 ### Part 5 - Turn it in!